ytang913/PGC-Agency-Finder/README.md

 The web application was deployed on Microsoft Azure: https://pgcagencyfinder.azurewebsites.net/

-# What the user sees when opening the application
+# Result when opening the application

-# What the user sees when clicking "Get All Offices" button
+# Result when clicking "Get All Offices" button

-# What the user sees when they enter a valid agency in the search bar and click on "List" button
+# Result when they enter a valid agency in the search bar and click on "List" button

-# What the user sees when they enter a invalid agency in the search bar and click on "List" button
+# Result when they enter a invalid agency in the search bar and click on "List" button

-# What the user sees when they click on the About Navigation button
+# Result when they click on the About Navigation button